Error-driven Input Modulation: Solving the Credit Assignment Problem without a Backward Pass: Error-driven input modulation

 where $\sigma_l$ denotes the non-linearity at the output of the $l^{th}$ layer and $W_l$ denotes the matrix of weights between layer $l-1$ and layer $l$.
 At the modulated pass, the activations are computed as:

-where $e$ denotes the network error and $F$ denotes the fixed random matrix used to project (i.e., add) the error on the input.
-We compute the error as $e = h_L - target$.\\ During the two forward passes, the network weights are equal and the difference in the node activities is solely due to the error-driven modulation of the input signal. \\ The weight updates are computed after (or during, see Discussion) the modulated pass.
+where $e$ denotes the network error and $F$ denotes the fixed random matrix used to project the error on the input.
+We compute the error as $e = h_L - target$.\\ During the two forward passes, the network weights are equal and the difference in the node activities is solely due to the error-driven modulation of the input signal. \\ The weight updates are computed after (or during, see Discussion) the modulated pass and are applied in a forward fashion.
 Each synaptic update depends on the product between a postsynaptic term and a presynaptic term.
 The postsynaptic term is given by the difference in activation of the postsynaptic node between the standard and the modulated pass.
 The presynaptic term corresponds to the activity of the presynaptic nodes during the modulated pass.

 First layer: \\

 Intermediate hidden layers, with $2\leq l\leq L-1$:

 Output layer: